loginom/admin-guide-l10n/data-en/adapter/README.md

 ### Optional software

 The external cryptography service providers (Cryptography Service Provider, CSP) and Java Runtime Environment (JRE) can be used for the work with some web services.
-In such cases these components must be installed with the *Adapter*.
+In such cases, these components must be installed with the *Adapter*.

 #### Cryptography Service Provider (CSP)

 Such cryptography service providers as Signal-COM CSP or CryptoPro CSP are used for data encryption in case of integration with the external web services.
-Selection of cryptography service provider and its version is stipulated by support of the definite encryption algorithms required for interaction with the particular web services.
+Selection of cryptography service provider and its version is stipulated by the support of the definite encryption algorithms required for interaction with the particular web services.

 Corresponding certificates will be required for usage of these or that web service with encryption.